 Under the mesh upper is a cushioned stack of EVA foam that makes short-distance runs and everyday casual use comfortable.

 On this buyer’s guide, the Duramo 10 isn’t the least expensive adidas running shoe.
-That honor goes to the RunFalcon 2.0.
+That would be the RunFalcon 3.

 The fact that adidas hasn’t omitted the rubber outsole is a pleasant surprise.
 Besides the obvious traction benefit, a rubber outsole makes a shoe more durable, thus delivering more miles per dollar spent.
 And the rubber compound is non-marking too.

 All in all, the Run Falcon 3 offers pretty good value for its $60 price.
 So while we can’t expect the ride comfort of a $130 shoe, the fundamentals aren’t lacking.
 The firm Cloudfoam EVA midsole provides the necessary levels of everyday cushioning, and the breathable mesh upper fits as a running shoe should.